 - Delizio or Cremesso from Delica

-As already mentioned, the systems differ not only in the capsule shape but also primarily in how, where, and when the capsule is pierced .
-The machine itself usually uses the usual components to produce the coffee in the cup, these are:
+As already mentioned, the systems differ not only in capsule shape but primarily in how, where, and when the capsule is pierced.
+In the machine itself, the usual components typically contribute to the result in the cup; these are:

 - Heater with heating control for a defined brewing temperature